 The Town of Banff, Banff National Park

 Banff is a small resort town within Banff National Park.
 3 million people visit this charming town yearly and it is a great base when visiting the area.
 Shop for souvenirs along Banff Avenue.
 Take a bike ride to Minnewanka Lake or hike up Tunnel Mountain.
 Take a gondola up Sulphur Mountain for impressive views.
 Soak in Banff Upper Hot Springs or take a walk along the Bow Falls Trail and relax by the river.
-Have tea at the Fairmont Banff Springs and explore the Castle in the Rockies.
+Have Afternoon Tea at the Fairmont Banff Springs and explore the Castle in the Rockies.

 Johnston Canyon Trail, Banff National Park

 Johnston Canyon Trail is one of the most popular hikes in Banff National Park.
 The trail leads through a pine forest to a series of catwalks attached to a narrow deep rock canyon.
 As you follow the catwalk Johnston Creek’s crystal clear turquoise water rushes beneath you, it is breathtaking.
 The best view of the lower falls is from the bridge.
 Cross the bridge, duck under a tunnel and find yourself on a small metal platform directly in front of the falls.
 You will be amazed by the power of the falls, and you will get wet!